MaibornWolff/bridgekeeper/README.md

 3. `kubectl apply -f example/deployment-ok.yaml` will be accepted because the docker image tag uses a specific version

 Constraints are not namespaced and apply to the entire cluster unless `target.namespaces` or `target.excludedNamespaces` are used to filter namespaces.
 To completely exclude a namespace from bridgekeeper label it with `bridgekeeper/ignore`.
 If you use the helm chart to install bridgekeeper you can set the option `bridgekeeper.ignoreNamespaces` to a list of namespaces that should be labled and it will be done during initial install (by default it will label the `kube-*` namespaces).

+### Auditing

+Bridgekeeper has an audit feature that periodically checks if any existing objects violate constraints.
+This is useful to check objects that were created before the constraint was installed.

+To enable the audit feature launch bridgekeeper with the `--audit` flag.
+The audit interval is by default 10 minutes and can be changed with `--audit-interval <seconds>`.
+If installed using helm audit can be enabled by setting `bridgekeeper.audit.enable` to `true`.

+To include a constraint in the audit run set the `spec.audit` field to `yes`.
+The namespace include/exclude lists of the constraints and the `bridgekeeper/ignore` label on namespaces is honored during audit runs.
+The results of the run will be stored in the status of the constraint with a list of objects that violate the constraint and the provided reason if any.

+A single audit run can also be launched locally: `bridgekeeper audit`.
+This will connect to the kubernetes cluster defined by the currently active kubernetes context (as kubectl would use it), read in all existing constraints and perform an audit run.
+All objects that violate a constraint are printed on the console as output, this can be disabled by providing `--silent`.
+By adding the `--status` flag the constraint status will also be updated with the violations.

+Note: Currently the audit feature only works correctly if you launch bridgekeeper as a single instance (in helm `replicaCount: 1`).

 ## Developer Guide